What is SIP Calling and Why You Should Care?

 • Phone numbers are ‘portable’ with SIP calling since a SIP trunk can be set up using any internet connection.
 This is accomplished easiest when you have a cloud based phone system.

-Not all SIP providers are the same other than they all leverage SIP for media transmissions (Unified Communications, SMS, video) and SIP trunking for VoIP voice calls.
+Not all SIP providers are the same other than the fact that they all leverage SIP for media transmissions (Unified Communications, SMS, video) and SIP trunking for VoIP voice calls.
 There are essentially two categories of SIP providers:

 Wholesale SIP Provider